kfillman/kfillman/README.md

 # 👋 Welcome to my GitHub!
-Hi, I’m **Kathryn Fillman**, a recent MS graduate with a degree in bioinformatics and computational biology who is *curretnly seeking full time employment*.
+Hi, I’m **Kathryn Fillman**, a recent MS graduate with a degree in bioinformatics and computational biology who is currently seeking full time employment.

 I have professional interest in...
 - bioinformatics :microscope: